orenlab/pytmbot/docs/github_registry_install.md

 Then press `Ctrl + X` followed by `Y` to save your changes and exit the `nano` editor.

+**Note about 'AUTH_SALT' parameter**: If you are having trouble generating a "salt" for pyTMbot configuration file, I've written a simple Python script to help you with this task.
+Simply download the file from the [link](https://raw.githubusercontent.com/orenlab/pytmbot/master/bot_cli/generate_salt.py) and run it using the following
+command: `python generate_salt.py`

 ## 🔌 Run bot

 To launch a Docker container: